Codeine (By injection)

-- Your doctor will prescribe your exact dose and tell you how often it should be given.
-This medicine is given as a shot into one of your muscles or as a shot under your skin.
+- This medicine is given as a shot into one of your muscles or as a shot under your skin.

 - You may be taught how to give your medicine at home.
 Make sure you understand all instructions before giving yourself an injection.
 Do not use more medicine or use it more often than your doctor tells you to.

 - Use a new needle and syringe each time you inject your medicine.

 - This medicine is not for long-term use.